MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/slow-perf-sources.md

 ---
-title: Possible sources of slow performance for a canvas app | Microsoft Docs
+title: Common sources of slow performance for a canvas app | Microsoft Docs
-description: Learn about the possible sources of slow performance for a canvas app.
+description: Learn about the common sources of slow performance for a canvas app.
 author: lancedMicrosoft
 ms.service: powerapps
 ms.topic: conceptual